 Pollen Street serves as the Company's investment manager.
-Pollen Street is an independent, alternative investment management company specialising in the financial services sector and has extensive experience investing in both credit and private equity strategies across both banks and non-bank lenders.
+Pollen Street is an independent, alternative investment management company specialising in the financial and business services sector and has extensive experience investing in both credit and private equity strategies.

 Performance Highlights